Wikidata/soweego/docs/pipeline.rst

 Under the hood
 --------------

-The pipeline structure is actually defined in ``pipeline.py`` and is launched by ``python -m soweego run``.
+The submodules arrangment is actually defined in ``pipeline.py`` and is launched by ``python -m soweego run``.
 Our setup script launches ``python -m soweego run`` as latest command and appends all the arguments from the target (eg. musicbrainz, discogs, imdb) onwards.